-Sail here for the raucous good times and the perspective that it lends you.
 The Phi Phi Islands over the years have become a beacon for backpackers wondering this part of the world, and during a trip ashore, their slightly rambunctious lifestyle is beyond evident.
 This activity contrasts greatly with the experience a sailor will have just around the corner anchored off a jungle cove with monkeys on the cliffs high above your mast top.

 A Sailing Collective chef embodies our philosophy of travel, storytelling, learning, and sharing.
 We use local ingredients to create a unique culinary experience for each voyage.
 This is unlike any food adventure you've ever been on.

 We produce bespoke experiential travel packages aboard a hand-picked vessel that will best suit your group's travel interests, comfort, budget, and cabin capacity.
 The exclusive Sailing Collective captain & chef teams will lead your journey by aligning with your travel goals through quality hospitality and providing unforgettable experiences along the way.

 After arriving on the destination place, select dates

 Choose boats, you can select up to 3 at a time